MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 ### Making the VDC highly available: multiple VDCs

-So far, this article has focused on the design of a single VDC, describing the basic components and architecture that contribute to resiliency.
+So far, this article has focused on the design of a single VDC, describing the basic components and architectures that contribute to resiliency.
 Azure features such as Azure load balancer, NVAs, availability zones, availability sets, scale sets, along with other mechanisms contribute to a system that enables you to build solid SLA levels into your production services.

 However, because a single VDC is typically implemented within a single region, it may be vulnerable to any major outage that affects that entire region.
 Customers that require high availability must protect the services through deployments of the same project in two (or more) VDC implementations placed in different regions.

 In addition to SLA concerns, there are several common scenarios where deploying multiple VDC implementations makes sense:

-- Regional or global presence of your end-users or partners.
+- Regional or global presence of your end users or partners.
-- Disaster recovery requirments.
+- Disaster recovery requirements.
 - A mechanism to divert traffic between datacenters for load or performance.

 #### Regional/global presence